Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Results and discussion

-Since the two indexes are related to the power spectrum of the heliospheric turbulence, they could be used to infer the spectral index $\nu$ of the power spectrum density of HMF irregularities (see Sect.\,\ref{Sec::Transport}).
-Keeping in mind that $\lambda_{\parallel}\propto R^{2-\nu}$, the index $a$ is related to the power spectrum density in the $1/f$ range, while the index $b$ is related to the power spectrum in the \emph{inertial} range of the turbulent energy cascade of HMF.
-The measurement of the power spectrum density of the HMF in the period Jan-Feb 2007 is reported in \citet{Kiyani2015}.
-We can then compare the direct measurement with the value deduced from the \GCR modulation at the same epoch.
-The direct measurement reports a spectral index of $\nu$= -1$\pm$0.04 and -1.65$\pm$0.01 for the two regimes, $1/f$ and \emph{inertial} range, respectively.
-Therefore, the expected index for the diffusion coefficient are $a_{\rm{exp}}$ = 1$\pm$0.04 and $b_{\rm{exp}}$ = 0.35$\pm$0.01.
-These values can be compared with the values inferred from our work, \ie, from the modulation model applied to \GCR proton in the same epoch: this gives $a_m$ = 0.96$\pm$0.11 and $b_m$ = 0.70$\pm$0.08.
-The agreement is encouraging, confirming the idea that the physical nature of heliospheric turbulence and be studied indirectly using the \GCR energy spectra.
-The temporal variability of HMF turbulence is also studied in neutron monitor data \citep{Vaisanen2019}.
-Observations indicate that the HMF turbulence spectrum varies significantly over the solar cycle, depending on the cycle phase.
+The temporal and rigidity dependence of the \GCR mean free path $\lambda_{\parallel}(t,R)$ can be determined from Eq.(\ref{Eq::KvsR}) using our best-fit parameters.
+At the $R{\approx}1$\,GV rigidity scale, our $\lambda_{\parallel}$ is found to range between 0.05 AU and 0.3 AU, depending on solar activity.
+This result is in excellent agreement with the large collection made in \citem{Palmer1982} of observational measurements on the scattering mean free path \citep{Tautz2013}.
+In addition, our result show that the \GCR variability involves the rigidity dependence of the diffusion tensor, in particular via the spectral indices $a=a(t)$ and $b=b(t)$.
+An important implication of this finding is that the parallel diffusion coefficient cannot be write as a product $K_{\parallel}(t,R)= f(t){\times}g(R)$, where a universal rigidity dependence $g(R)$ is modulated in amplitude by means of a factorized function $f(t)$ \citep{Tomassetti2018PHeVSTime,Manuel2014}.
+Mathematically, this makes the $K_{\parallel}(t,R)$ function of Eq.(\ref{Eq::KvsR}) a \emph{non separable} function of rigidity and time variables.
+Physically, it indicates that the HMF turbulence spectrum varies significantly over the solar cycle, depending on the cycle phase.
 In particular, the power spectrum is observed to be steeper around solar maximum and flatter during solar minimum, with a quasi-periodical pattern.
-This suggested that during epochs of quiet activity, kinetic self-organized turbulence dominates the \GCR spectrum, such as, \eg, a Kolmogorov-type cascade, while random processes and transient events in the heliosphere play a key role during high-activity epochs of the solar cycle.
+The temporal variability of HMF turbulence is also studied from the analysis of neutron monitor data \citep{Vaisanen2019}.
+These findings suggest that during epochs of quiet activity, kinetic self-organized turbulence dominates the \GCR spectrum, such as, \eg, a Kolmogorov-type cascade, while random processes and transient events in the heliosphere play a key role during high-activity epochs of the solar cycle.
 The use of wider sets of data may allow to provide better clarification on such a behavior.